droman892/daycare-learning-portal/README.md

 <p align="center"> La Escuelita de Durham (aka "La Escuelita") is a responsive, static website for a children's daycare. </p>

-<p align="center"> :smile: :pencil: :star: :book: :boy: :girl: :school_satchel: :apple: </p>
+<p align="center"> :smile: :pencil: :star: :book: :boy: :school_satchel: :girl: :apple: </p>

 ## Description

-The theme behind La Escuelita site focuses on presenting the practice of learning as a fun and interactive process.
+The theme behind the La Escuelita site focuses on presenting the practice of learning as a fun and interactive process.
 Warm, thematic colors are spinkled throughout the site.
-Along with rounded text and elements, these qualities help brand the daycare as a cozy, welcoming atmosphere for kids to kids.
+Along with rounded text and container elements, these qualities help brand the daycare as a cozy, welcoming atmosphere for kids to be kids.

 Regarding UX, users enjoy a straight-forward layout, focued around a collapsed side navigation bar, with a submenu on hover, that beautifully covered the viewport with a gradient background.
 On hover, the items in the navigation bar scale up and their container element adopts one of the thematic colors.